Leeeef552/VLM_Image_Filtering/storage (processed).md

 - All image files are **real copies** (no symlinks). for filesystem performance.
 - `1`: Stage 1 contains symbolic links (not actual image files) and includes images that were rejected during initial filtering.
-Rejection reasons may include low edge density, blur, inappropriate content, or other automated quality checks.
+Images are also categorise by rejection reasons (low edge density, blur, inappropriate content)
 - `2`: Starting from Stage 2 (and continuing through Stage 3), the images are real files (not symlinks) and are organized into sharded subdirectories based on their image IDs for efficient filesystem access and management.

+>  NOTE: There was an issue with the symbolic links in the `1/` directory—specifically, the target files were no longer accessible, rendering the symlinks broken.
+As a result, the original images referenced in Stage 1 are currently unavailable and will need to be re-downloaded and re-linked.
+> Fortunately, this does **not** impact the integrity of the filtering pipeline or the final outputs.
+All **Stage 2 (and Stage 3) results contain real image files** that were already copied during processing, so the **core filtered dataset remains intact**.
+Only the **intermediate Stage 1 artifacts** (used for initial triage) are missing.
+> Since the filtering decisions have already been recorded in the `metadata.jsonl` files and the accepted images are preserved in later stages, this is a recoverable issue.
+Re-downloading the original images and restoring the symlinks in `1/` will fully restore the intermediate layer—but is **not required** for using or validating the main filtered dataset.
 ```
 storage (processed)
 └── 180925